 THE BLUE HERONS

-The Blue Herons create wistful dreampop with a cinematic sense of space and emotion—songs that unfold like film scenes lit by jangling guitars.
-Drifting between sparkling jangle pop, atmospheric dreampop, and hazy jangle gaze, their music balances clarity and depth: chiming Rickenbackers softened by shoegaze textures.
+The Blue Herons create wistful dreampop with a cinematic sense of space and emotion.
+Their songs unfold like film scenes lit by sparkling guitars and clear, expressive vocals.
+Drifting between jangle pop, atmospheric dreampop, and hazy jangle gaze, their music balances clarity and depth, with intricate layered guitar melodies floating above softened shoegaze textures.

-Since coming together as a duo in 2020, the transatlantic pair of Andy Jossi (Switzerland) and Gretchen DeVault (United States) have crafted a distinct, heartfelt sound where Jossi’s glimmering guitars and intricate arrangements complement DeVault’s radiant vocals and effortlessly catchy melodies.
-Their music draws comparisons to The Sundays, Hatchie, Alvvays, and Cocteau Twins.
+Since coming together as a duo in 2020, the transatlantic pair of Andy Jossi (Switzerland) and Gretchen DeVault (United States) have crafted a distinct, heartfelt sound where glimmering guitars and carefully unfolding arrangements intertwine with melancholy-tinged vocals and effortlessly catchy melodies.
+Their music draws comparisons to The Sundays, Alvvays, Hatchie, and Sea Lemon.

-Their forthcoming album, Demon Slayer, out April 2026 on Shelflife Records, broadens their sonic palette and emotional range.
-Written over the course of a year, the album grew from an inspired back-and-forth between two prolific songwriters—trading sketches, melodies, and ideas across time zones.
+Their forthcoming album, Demon Slayer, out April 3, 2026 on Shelflife Records, broadens their sonic palette and emotional range.
+Written over the course of a year, the album took shape through an inspired back-and-forth between two prolific songwriters trading sketches, melodies, and ideas across time zones.
 The result feels immediate and deeply collaborative: two distinct musical voices weaving texture and melody into something greater than the sum of its parts.
 What emerges is a sound rooted in melody but driven by feeling.

-Together, they build a world both intimate and expansive—music that shimmers, swells, and stays with you long after the last chord fades.
+Together, they build a world that feels both intimate and expansive, creating music that shimmers, swells, and stays with you long after the last chord fades.

 Sign up